 Tour Triangle is a pyramid-shaped skyscraper to be built at the southern border of the City of Paris.
-The triangular structure in the distance (above) isn’t that tower (as I first thought), but a monumental canopy at the entrance to a pavilion.
-The Tour Triangle itself hadn’t yet risen as of last year.
+The triangular structure in the distance (above) isn’t that tower (as I first thought), but rather a monumental canopy at the entrance to a pavilion.
+The Tour Triangle itself hadn’t yet risen as of 2019.
 More about the enormous and controversial undertaking of Tour Triangle in a later post.

 While we’re at Tour Triangle, here’s some edgy seating on the grounds:

 Below, I’m reposting two wavy-line fences of Jardin Atlantique, the park above Gare Montparnasse.
 They seem to epitomize Paris’ talent for creating public spaces that are stylistically contemporary but that also memorialize the past.
 The waves and pine trees evoke the scenery of Brittany, which was historically connected to Paris by a railway leading to Gare Montparnasse.

 “Scribbled grass” fence at Les Halles: